EMDR Therapy in Austin and Online Across Texas

 • Trauma can be defined as an event, experience, or time period that causes severe stress exceeding a person's resources and ability to cope.

-After experiencing trauma, some people recover naturally while others develop symptoms of Post-Traumatic Stress Disorder (PTSD).
+After traumatic experiences, some people recover naturally while others develop symptoms of Post-Traumatic Stress Disorder (PTSD).

 Living with the Impacts of Trauma Can be Debilitating